-- 1) Verify address on delivery document. - 2) Check for any special instruction or directions.
+- 1. Verify address on delivery document. - 2.
+Check for any special instruction or directions.

-1) Park truck on level surface with most direct route to pull delivery hose to customer's fill pipe.
+1. Park truck on level surface with most direct route to pull delivery hose to customer's fill pipe.

-NOTE: Do not drive into customer's driveway unless absolutely necessary.
+NOTE | Do not drive into customer's driveway unless absolutely necessary.

-NOTE: Never drive across wooden
+NOTE | Never drive across wooden bridges on customer's

-bridges on customer's property and check for low clearance power and telephone lines.

-- 2) Position truck so that hoses do not run beneath the truck.
+- 2. Position truck so that hoses do not run beneath the truck.

-- 3) Turn off ignition sources.
+- 3. Turn off ignition sources.

-- 4) Set brakes.
+- 4. Set brakes.

-- 5) Set chock blocks (where required).
+- 5. Set chock blocks (where required).

-- 6) Set safety cones (where required).
+- 6. Set safety cones (where required).

-- 7) Activate 4-way flashers (where required).
+- 7. Activate 4-way flashers (where required).

-NOTE: It is illegal to deliver product with the unit parked on the street (except for domestic fuel oil deliveries).
+NOTE It is illegal to deliver product with the unit parked on the street

-NOTE: In Quebec, it is mandatory to use chock blocks when delivering gasoline products or when delivering fuel oil products where the vehicle is not on level ground.
+NOTE | In Quebec, it is mandatory to use chock blocks when delivering gasoline products or when delivering fuel oil products

-NOTE: Drivers should check for soft shoulders as many rollovers are as a result of this.
+NOTE | Drivers should check for soft shoulders as many